-Almost 40 years ago worldwide Makridakis forecasting competitions have started (organized in 1982, 1993, 2000, 2018 and 2020) with a goal to benchmark progress in forecasting techniques and derive scientific insights in time series forecasting.
-During these events teams of participants compete in obtaining forecasts for increasing amounts of time series from diverse fields and results are summarized into recommendations on usefulness of various time series models or their ensembles.
-In the recent M4 competition~\cite{Makridakis2018} the leading forecasting techniques (12 from 17 most accurate ones) featured model ensembles which pool forecasts of several mainly statistical models.
-The best solution was submitted by Uber Technologies where hybrid technique combined statistical forecasting model with neural network architecture.
-The next most successful submission~\cite{Manso2020} featured ensemble of statistical models where weights were tuned and these weight recommendations were learned by machine learning model for later prediction.
-Insights after an older M3 competition~\cite{Makridakis2000} could be summarized succinctly as follows - forecasts from univariate time series models almost always (except for annual data) are more accurate than forecasts from multivariate time series models with external variables (i.e. macroeconomic indicators) and comparison between univariate approaches revealed that more complex models don't guarantee higher accuracy.
+Almost 40 years ago worldwide, Makridakis forecasting competitions had started (organized in 1982, 1993, 2000, 2018, and 2020) with a goal to benchmark progress in forecasting techniques and derive scientific insights in time-series forecasting.
+During these events, teams of participants compete to obtain forecasts for ever-increasing amounts of time-series from diverse fields.
+Results are summarized into recommendations on the usefulness of various time-series models or their ensembles.
+In the recent M4 competition~\cite{Makridakis2018} the leading forecasting techniques (12 from 17 most accurate ones) featured model ensembles that pool forecasts of several, mainly statistical, models.
+The best solution was submitted by Uber Technologies, where the hybrid technique combined a statistical forecasting model with neural network architecture.
+The next most successful submission~\cite{Manso2020} featured an ensemble of statistical models where weights were thoroughly tuned, and the machine learning model learned these weight recommendations for later prediction.
+Insights after an older M3 competition~\cite{Makridakis2000} were that forecasts from univariate time-series models almost always (except for annual data) are more accurate than forecasts from multivariate time-series models with external variables (i.e., macroeconomic indicators).
+Comparison between univariate approaches revealed that more complex models do not guarantee higher accuracy.